Tatsukio/MIRAGE/GameFiles/Basic/Data/MIRAGE/ReadMe.txt

 SEAS:

 AI:
+ - Restored ability to call AI for help.
+If AI allied AI able, it will send up reinforcements and infrom Player about it.
+To request it in the Chat Droplist select Allied AI Player which you want ask for help.
+And type in chat "help" or "Help" as exact match, except "".
+Note, that typing for All allied players same message wont work.

 SDK:
  - Fixed NewStickerMessage(NWTK) trigger issue.
 It wasnt loading up in user interface general game messages, only Help Messages.
 Now both available
  - Added player handicap(HP) option for Custom map control options

 MIRAGE 2.6.7
 ------------------